 Trick Users Into Installing Software via an Installation Process

-In many instances, browser hijacking is executed as part of an installation process for another download that a user believes to be trustworthy and safe.
+In many instances, hackers execute browser hijacking as part of an installation process for another download that a user believes to be trustworthy and safe.

-This means that a user may be tricked into agreeing to install additional software tools during the installation process of another software tool.
+This means that a hacker may trick a user into agreeing to install additional software tools during the installation process of another software tool.
 It’s often hidden in the terms and conditions, or a little check-box that allows the software developer to install malware.

 Alternatively, the software might trick users by offering an option to decline the installation of additional browser software.
 However, the option is brought to the user in such a way that misleads them to install the software anyhow.